noczero/ZeroTF-Docker-Stack/README.md

 $ docker-compose up --build -d
 ```

-if nothing error, then you can open (127.0.0.1:8888) with your browser then type zeroml as default token.
+if nothing error, then you can open [127.0.0.1:8888](http://127.0.0.1:8888/) with your browser, then type zeroml as default token.

 All files including notebooks or any python file are stored in code directory.

 The container won't stop unless you stop it, using
 ```